 The CPSBC recommends that retiring physicians notify their patients and colleagues at least 3 months in advance of their departure.
 Below are two of the templates included in the How to Retire Guide.

 1) Patient Notification Letter: This letter template was written for physicians who wish to notify their patients of their departure from practice who have not found someone to take over.
-Physicians working with the Vancouver Division of Family Practice to retire from practice will use a slightly different letter, and can contact the team for more information.
+Physicians working with the Vancouver Division to retire from practice will use a slightly different letter, and can contact the team for more information.

 2) Specialist/Lab Notification Letter: Retiring physicians are advised to notify labs and specialists of their retirement date.
 Among the information included in this letter should be: your last day of practice and where to send results after that date.
 This letter has the basic information you should use to notify your colleagues.